ssube/feedme/README.md

 # FeedMe

 Generate your own personalized social media feed at home!
 Decide what you want to see and how much, or just let it run in a loop and see what happens.
 The algorithm is yours, this is your feed, and you decide what you want to see.
+Runs against your local image gen and LLM servers, no cloud services required.

-Enter a few topics or ideas, pick the right format, and make your own custom image feed complete with post titles, descriptions, and even gallery web pages.
+Enter a few topics or ideas and make your own custom image feed complete with post titles, descriptions, and even gallery web pages.
 Sit back and watch as the adventurous agents in the default dataset explore the world and discover fascinating new places, or make them all creepy relatives selling Tupperware and watch the disaster unfold.

 Sample feeds: